aksh371/Stata-analysis/README.md

    where:
    X1, X2 = Variables that are time-dependent
-   γ = Dummy variable coefficient for each entity which captures the heterogeneity uit  = Idiosyncratic error Term αi  = Fixed effects term.
+   ,γ = Dummy variable coefficient for each entity which captures the heterogeneity ,uit  = Idiosyncratic error Term
+   ,αi  = Fixed effects term.
    A demeaned within-groups regression was done on the data and hence the αi (fixed effects) term was eliminated.